 This village level group is designed to promote quality learning, group study, collective actions, awareness of rights and inculcating leadership qualities among children by means of multiple activities in bi-monthly meetings.

 SANKALP COLLABORATION WITH GOVERNMENT

-Linkages with Government education machinery are maintained on a regular basis at the cluster, block and district level with a common goal of improving access and quality of schooling system.
-This would also include engagement with Village Education Committees (VECs), Panchayati Raj Institutions (PRIs) as well as School Management Committees (SMCs) within Government schools.
-Other than education, there is liaison with departments responsible for protection and development of children.
+Linkages with Village Education Committees (VECs), Panchayati Raj Institutions (PRIs) as well as School Management Committees (SMCs) within Government schools are maintained on a regular basis through interface and advocacy meetings, workshops and consultations, training and capacity building of teachers, curricular innovations, and joint visits to programme sites.
+Other than quality education, there is liaison with departments responsible for protection and development of children.

 Regular dialogues are maintained through the year by organising interface and advocacy meetings, workshops and consultations, training and capacity building of teachers, curricular innovations, and joint visits to programme sites.
 Such activities allow exchange of learnings and a model that supports the other.

-MPSM-CERRT has developed 60-educational charts to learn Marathi, English, Math, Science, Social Studies.
+Maharashtra Prabodhan Seva Mandal (MPSM) developed 60-educational charts to learn Marathi, English, Math, Science and Social Studies

 - Improved enrolment rates, school retention and successful grade transitions